ported-pw/ported-pw.github.io/_posts/2016-02-13-Conky-on-Gnome-and-more.md

 Conky is a really great tool when it comes to monitoring your system and spicing up your boring desktop in the process.
 ### The Transparency
-When I found out about it in [this great video](https://www.youtube.com/watch?v=XTkYUUfewck), I immediately wanted to try it out, so I installed Conky Manager, enabled a \"widget\", and was greated by this:
+When I found out about it in [this great video](https://www.youtube.com/watch?v=XTkYUUfewck), I immediately wanted to try it out, so I installed Conky Manager, enabled a \"widget\", and was greeted by this:
 ![]({{site.baseurl}}/images/2016-02-13/before.png)
 Great.
 No transparency and things are overlaying everywhere.
 After some research, I found [this section](https://wiki.archlinux.org/index.php/Conky#Integrate_with_GNOME) in the Arch Wiki.
 I ended up replacing this `own_window` section